NTNU-IDI/idatt1003-mappe-2024-MagnusNaessanGaarder/README.md

 The main Java sourcefiles for the application is located in the idatt-folder in src (src/main/java/edu/ntnu/idi/idatt).
 In this folder there are three packages:
- - "modules" - The "modules"-package contains the classes that represents the groceries and recipes in the application.
+ - `modules` - The "modules"-package contains the classes that represents the groceries and recipes in the application.
- - "utils" - The "utils"-package contains the classes that are used to help the application run smoothly.
+ - `utils` - The "utils"-package contains the classes that are used to help the application run smoothly.
- - "views" - The "views"-package contains the class that are used to display the application in the terminal (UserInterface.java).
+ - `views` - The "views"-package contains the class that are used to display the application in the terminal (UserInterface.java).

 Including these packages the main sourcefile for the application, StorageApplication.java, is located in the idatt-folder.